How often do you eat fruit and vegetables? On a scale of 1 to 10, rate yourself.

-World Health Organisation is promoting the awareness for increased consumption of fruits and vegetables in daily food intake of individuals all over the world.
+The World Health Organisation (WHO) recommends that every adult consumes at least 400 g of Fruits & Veggies a day, however, this excludes potatoes and other starchy tubers (Ungar et al., (2013).
+5 A DAY programme aims to facilitate and enlighten people on the importance of daily intake of Fruits & Vegetables, however, very little has been known on how well this strategy has been widely adopted by adults.
+World Health Organisation is promoting the awareness of increased consumption of fruits and vegetables in daily food intake of individuals all over the world.
 Almost all fruit and vegetables count towards 5 A DAY, making it easier for people to obtain the recommended daily intake.
 Fruit and vegetables do not necessarily need to be fresh to be regarded as a portion, neither do they have to be consumed alone to account for 5-a-day rather they can still count even if they form part of a meal.

 Farhadi, A., Seke, M. Y., Pey F. N., Shafiee, S. & Farhadi, S. (2014) Comparison & Evaluation of Amount of Fruits & Vegetables Consumption Among College Students Based on TTM Stages of Change, International Journal of Current Life Sciences, Vol.4, Issue, 4, p.
 1494.